LUMII-Syslab/viziquer/README.md

 ## Acknowledgements

-The ViziQuer tool has been developed at Institute of Mathematics and Computer Science, University of Latvia, https://lumii.lv, with partial support from Latvian Science Council project lzp-2021/1-0389 (since 2022).
+The ViziQuer tool has been developed at Institute of Mathematics and Computer Science, University of Latvia, https://lumii.lv, with partial support from Latvian Science Council project lzp-2021/1-0389 "Visual Queries in Distributed Knowledge Graphs" (since 2022).

 ## Context